dorellang/insight/docs/docs/InfoWindow.md

   > checkbox - A hash.
 The keys are the labels of the checkboxes, and the values are booleans indicating if they must start checked.
   >
   > checkbox-handler - A function, receives an array of booleans (indicating the checked checkboxes) and the preprocessed data array.
 Must return a filtered array.
+  >
+  > viz - A function receiving the container svg, the data, and the containers width, and height.
+Only for D3 visualizations.

 ---